Know Your Regulation And Legislation

-Many binary options brokers are regulated by key licensing bodies that exist to oversee the financial investing market.
-This hasn't always been the case and it is since the introduction of trading in 2008, and due to its growing popularity, that regulation has become more of an important focus.
+Many binary options brokers are regulated by vital licensing bodies that exist to oversee the financial investing market.
+Proper regulation hasn't always been the case, and it is since the introduction of trading in 2008, and due to its growing popularity, that regulation has become more of an important focus.

-Whilst trading is not regulated everywhere this doesn't make it an illegal practice in those countries that don't have an official body to oversee it.
-Of course there are still some places in the world where any type of gambling is illegal and for some trading is considered gambling.
-In those countries that don't have any legislation the traders operate at their own risk.
+While trading is not regulated everywhere, this doesn't make it an illegal practice in those countries that don't have an official body to oversee it.
+Of course, there are still some places in the world where any type of gambling is illegal and for some trading is considered gambling.
+In those countries that don't have any legislation, the traders operate at their own risk.

 When a broker is operating under the regulation of a recognised body, a trader can be confident that their money is in safe hands, then the only risk that they are taking is their own trading decisions.
 You need to ascertain whether the companies that you are considering have a license, and one that is from a recognised financial authority, then you can have greater peace of mind.

-- How to choose a great broker that is fully licensed by a recognised financial body
+- How to find a broker that is fully licensed

 What Trading Legislation Exists

-Regulation of the industry is carried out by a number of key licensing bodies in a handful of core countries such as the UK, US, Australia and Cyprus, however this regulation doesn't exist in every country.
+Regulation of the industry is carried out by some important licensing bodies in a handful of core countries such as the UK, US, Australia and Cyprus.
+However, this regulation doesn't exist in every country.

-In countries where there is no legislation it is important to choose a broker wisely.
-Lots of different regulatory bodies exist but the main ones operate in countries where financial services are heavily protected from scam brokers and even the reputable banks and financial institutes.
+In countries where there is no legislation, it is essential to choose a broker wisely.
+Lots of different regulatory bodies exist, but the main ones operate in countries where financial services well protected from scam brokers and even the reputable banks and financial institutes.

 As far as possible these authorities try to protect the financial interests of the general public and ensure that people don't lose money through scam trading and unwise investment.

-Since the financial crash of 2008 it has become more paramount to ensure that all forms of saving and investment are protected as far as possible, this extends to the binary options market.
+Since the financial crash of 2008, it has become more paramount to ensure that all forms of saving and investment are well protected, this extends to the binary options market.

 The Financial Governing Bodies

-There are several governing bodies that regulate the market in their respective countries.
-Whilst some of these are specifically for the regulation of financial investing, some companies are regulated by their country's central bank, which oversees all of financial interests.
+Several governing bodies regulate the market in their respective countries.
+While some of these are specifically for the regulation of financial investing, some companies are subject to regulation by their country's central bank, which oversees all of the financial interests.

-In the US there are very strict rules surrounding binary options trading and it is actually illegal for companies outside of the US to solicit their services to its residents.
-For this reason many licensed companies across the world will not accept traders from the US.
+In the US stringent rules are surrounding binary options trading, and it is illegal for companies outside of the US to solicit their services to its residents.
+For this reason, many licensed companies across the world will not accept traders from the US.

-To be awarded a license from any of the key licensing bodies a broker must meet a certain number of criteria.
-If they carry out any indecent practices against a trader then they risk a large fine and they could have their license revoked.
+To be awarded a license from any of the essential licensing bodies a broker must meet a certain number of criteria.
+If they carry out any improper practices against a trader, then they risk a hefty fine, and they could have their license revoked.

-If a trader experiences any form of bad practice then they are advised to submit a complaint to the licensing body via their website.
-The complaint can then be investigated and further action taken if necessary.
+If a trader experiences any form of bad practice, then they are advised to submit a complaint to the licensing body via their website.
+Claims will then get investigated and the appropriate action will then need undertaking by the regulator.

-Whilst they do a good job of overseeing those that are licensed, unfortunately they cannot protect you against illegal companies that operate scams under a variety of company names.
+While they do an excellent job of overseeing those that are licensed, unfortunately, they cannot protect you against illegal companies that operate scams under a variety of company names.

-Now it is important to exercise caution even if you see these details.
-Remember that anyone can add a logo and number to a website to create the right impression but another tip would be to check with the regulating body themselves.
-You can check which firms are regulated if you visit the website of the regulatory body that they display on their website.
+Now it is essential to exercise caution even if you see these details.
+Remember that anyone can add a logo and number to a website to create the right impression, but another tip would be to check with the regulating body themselves.
+You can check which firms are regulated if you visit the website of the regulatory authority that they display on their website.

 A quick online search will also give you details that you need to make an informed decision.
-If they claim to be licensed, and you discover that they are not, then you can contact the relevant licensing body to report it.
+If they claim to be licensed, and you discover that they are not, then you can contact the relevant licensing body to report it via the following links: